Highway 14 - Corridor Improvements

 - Project Photos

 - Public Consultation

-The Highway 14 - Corridor Improvements will shorten commute times, improve safety and add better connections to public transit and active transportation routes.
+The Highway 14 - Corridor Improvements project is now complete.
+The project aimed to shorten commute times, improve safety and add better connections to public transit and active transportation routes.

 A further $35 million has been invested in other projects, bringing the total Highway 14 corridor investment to over $120 million since 2017.